Rethinking Software Misconfigurations in the Real World: An Empirical Study and Literature Analysis: RQ3: Available Tools and Datasets

-Furthermore, we also assess the adaptability of the tools to other research targets.
-Firstly, we observe that 4 out of 6 available tools were implemented coupled with the research targets they used, leading poor adaptability to other research targets.
-For example, configuration options were manually designated and hard coded in their implementations.
-Secondly, the environmental requirements of the tools also bring about some limitations to the use of these tools.
-For example, ConfDiagnoser and ConfSuggester employed WALA 1.3.4, and this version of WALA was only supported by outdated JDK versions (e.g., JDK 1.6).
-Therefore, the tools are ought to be updated, so that users can apply these tools in their own computers.
-Thirdly, the frameworks they utilized were designed for specific programming languages, which limits their adaptability to targets written in other programming languages.
-For example, Soot~\cite{soot} and WALA~\cite{WALA} are the two program analysis frameworks for Java-based software~\cite{confAnalyzer-website,ConfDiagnoser-website,ConfSuggester-website}.
-The tools using Soot~\cite{soot} and WALA~\cite{WALA} can not be applied for software written in C/C++.
+In addition, we also investigate the adaptability of the tools to the research targets not presented in their papers.
+First, we observe that \TODO{9} out of \TODO{11} available tools {(i.e., ConfAnalyzer, ConfDiagnoser, ConfSuggester, SmartFixer, ConfigCrusher, Violet, white-box tool, LogConfigLocalizer, and SlsDetector)} were implemented in conjunction with the research targets they used, leading to poor adaptability to other research targets.
+For example, configuration options were manually designated and hard coded in their tool implementations.
+Second, the environmental requirements of the tools also limit the use of these tools. {For example, ConfDiagnoser and ConfSuggester exploited WALA 1.3.4\footnote{\url{https://github.com/wala/WALA/}} in their tools, which was only supported by some outdated JDK versions (e.g., JDK 1.6).
+Hence, these tools should be updated so that users can directly use these tools in their environments.} Third, these tools were implemented for specific programming languages, which also limits their adaptability to software written in other programming languages. {For example, Java-based misconfiguration troubleshooting tools~(Rabkin and Katz~\citeyear{2011ConfAnalyzer}; Zhang and Ernst~\citeyear{2013confDiagnoser}, \citeyear{2014confSuggester}) typically use specialized Java-based program analysis frameworks, i.e, Soot~(Vallée-Rai et al.~\citeyear{soot}) and WALA\footnote{\url{http://wala.sf.net/}}, which cannot be directly applied to software written in C/C++.}

-{ \textbf{Summary: } We tried our best to obtain misconfiguration troubleshooting tools.
-However, only 7 out of 49 papers made their tools publicly available; 6 tools can be obtained in total; only 2 tools have updates in the past three years.
-To make matters worse, among the available tools, 4 tools were implemented tightly coupled with their research targets in the papers, rendering the poor adaptability of these tools.
-Moreover, the dependencies of these tools also introduce some limitations of the deployment environments (e.g., JDK 1.6).}
+{ \textbf{Summary: } We tried our best to obtain troubleshooting tools for misconfiguration.
+However, only \TODO{11} out of {60} papers made their tools publicly available; only {4} tools have been updated in the past three years.
+Even worse, among the available tools, \TODO{9} tools were implemented tightly coupled with their research targets in the papers, rendering the poor adaptability of these tools.
+In addition, the environmental requirements (e.g., an outdated version JDK 1.6) also limit the use of these tools.}

-\subsection{Misconfiguration Datasets}
+\subsection{Misconfiguration datasets}